puppetlabs/leg/README.md

   Go standard library.
 * [`encoding`](encoding): Seamless transports for non-Unicode data over strings or JSON.
+* [`errmap`](errmap): An extension to Go 1.13's new error features that allows wrapping behavior to be customized.
+Support for semantic grouping of errors.
 * [`graph`](graph): Directed and undirected graph data structures and algorithms.
 * [`hashutil`](hashutil): Standardized structures for working with the standard